Brough Lodge: History

 After Sir Arthur died in 1863, the Fetlar estate was left to his widow, Eliza Jane Nicolson (d.1891), who lived in England.
 On her death it was inherited by Sir Arthur Nicolson, 10th Baronet (1842–1917).
 The son of the 9th Baronet, Sir Arthur was born in Australia, but spent time living on Fetlar.
 From the 1890s, finding Brough Lodge in poor condition due to neglect, he undertook renovations.
 His wife Lady Annie kept a detailed diary of life at Brough Lodge during these years.
 The lodge continued to be occupied occasionally by the Nicolsons until the death of Lady Jean, widow of Sir Stanley Nicolson, 12th Baronet, in 1987, since when it has been empty.
 A large number of artefacts and documents were removed from the house, and are now held in the Fetlar Museum.

-In 1997 a local initiative to restore the building was begun, and the Brough Lodge Trust was established.
+In 1997, a local initiative to restore the building was begun, and the Brough Lodge Trust was established.
 Lady Jean's heir transferred ownership of Brough Lodge to the trust in 2007, which plans to use the building as a multi-purpose commercial venue.
 Proposals to make the building weatherproof, costed at £380,000, were supported by Shetland Islands Council, and fundraising efforts included a concert by Scots musicians Aly Bain and Phil Cunningham.
-In August 2011 it was announced that Historic Scotland would fund the rest of the project, and that work was about to commence.
+In August 2011, it was announced that Historic Scotland would fund the rest of the project, and that work was about to commence.

+In May 2023, Brough Lodge was put up for sale for £30,000, though the potential buyer would have to also pay an estimated £12 million to fully renovate the building.
+The Brough Lodge Trust's plans include the creation of 24 bedrooms as well as a restaurant.